guillaumedelaloy/Churn_analysis/README.md

 #### Feature impact on churn probability

 Now that we know what features are important, let's investigate how each feature impacts the churn probability.
 In order to do this, i used the  ``` treeinterpreter ``` package.
 Here is the example of three customers.
 Each customer has an initial probability of churn of 0.5.
-Then, depending on the values of each feature we add/substract the feaure's contribution (written in parenthesis).
+Then, depending on the values of each feature we add/substract the feature's contribution (written in parenthesis).